Adamyasood24/Mishka-task-3/README.md

-the data was manually collected and hence is low in quantity. the model can thus be improved by increasing the data set size.
+the data was manually collected and hence is low in quantity, the model can thus be improved by increasing the data set size.